Preserving Metadata During GeoParquet Conversion

 return pa.Table.from_pandas(gdf, preserve_index=False)

 GeoParquet requires a specific JSON structure attached to the geo key in the Parquet file metadata.
-This structure must conform to the specification exactly, or spatial engines will ignore the geometry column.
-The following function builds a compliant geo metadata payload and attaches it to the Arrow table.
+This structure must conform to the specification exactly, or spatial engines will ignore the geometry column entirely.
+The PROJJSON CRS object is the most common source of errors — even a minor structural deviation causes silent fallback to plain binary:

 import json